NtRaiseHardError/Reverse-Engineering-101/Tutorials/General/1 - Basics I.md

 This is the output given by IDA.
 Because I've compiled with symbols, IDA can recognise that this is the `main` function and has shown the definition `int __cdecl main(int argc, const char **argv, const char **envp)`.
 But let's not get distracted by the surrounding information for now and instead focus on the generated assembly...

 First of all, reading Intel assembly can be confusing if you are not used to it.
-The way you read it is `<instruction> <src> <dest>`.
+The way you read it is `<instruction> <dest> <src>`.
 Keep that in mind!
 These three-letter "words", `ebp`, `esp`, `eax`, are called "registers".
 Imagine them as sort of like variables as they will hold values/data.

 It is fundamental to know that return values of functions are done via the `eax` register.
 If a function has a return value, i.e. doesn't have a `void` return type, it will give the return value to `eax` before returning.
 Here, our code was told to `return 0` and so, in the generated assembly, we can see `mov eax, 0` where `eax` will be given the value 0.
 Just a heads up, the `mov` instruction may be "move" but it is actually a **copy**.
 Remember that!
 So the `mov ebp, esp` instruction means that it is **copying** the value from the `esp` register into the `ebp` register.